helenazz225/veni-vici/README.md

 This web app: **Veni-vici**

-Time spent: **2.5** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **Clicking a button creates a new API fetch request and displays at least three attributes from the returned JSON data**
+- [x] **Clicking a button creates a new API fetch request and displays at least three attributes from the returned JSON data**
 - [x] **Only one item/API call is viewable at a time**
 - [x] **API calls appear random to the user**
 - [x] **At least one image is displayed per API call**
-- [ ] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
+- [x] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
-- [ ] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**
+- [x] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**

 The following **optional** features are implemented:

-- [ ] Multiple types of attributes can be added to the ban list
+- [x] Multiple types of attributes can be added to the ban list
 - [ ] Users can see a stored history of their previously viewed items from their session

 The following **additional** features are implemented: